OneKey-Network/addressability-framework/mvp-spec/security-signatures.md

 Concerning data:
 - **User Ids** are signed with:
   - current timestamp
-  - protocol version ⚠️ not implemented yet ⚠️
   - the "signer" domain that links to the public key
   - User Id type and value
   - (see [identifier.md](model/identifier.md))

 - **Preferences** are signed with:
   - current timestamp
-  - protocol version ⚠️ not implemented yet ⚠️
   - the "signer" domain that links to the public key
   - all preferences type and value
-  - the signature value of the PAF User Id
+  - the signature value of the OneKey User Id
   - (see [preferences.md](model/preferences.md))

+Note: as soon as a new version of the protocol will be released, **the protocol version** must also be included in the signature string.

 ## Security threats & counter-measures